 Today, over 700 members have joined the Yellow Barn Studio.
 As Friends, they have strongly supported the programs and classes at the Yellow Barn.

 As times change, so has the Board of Directors.
-Our present Board is made up of Walt Bartman; Jim Kettler, President; Marybeth Paterson, Secretary/Membership; Patti Hatleberg, Treasurer; Nancy Arons, and Pat Sieg.
+Our present Board is made up of Walt Bartman; Jim Kettler, President; Patrick Sieg, Secretary/Membership; Patti Hatleberg, Treasurer; and Nancy Arons.

 In 2003, the Friends joined the Glen Echo Partnership as the leaseholder of the Yellow Barn Studio.
 The restoration of Glen Echo Park coincided with the Yellow Barn outgrowing its studio; Friends responded by undertaking a major capital campaign to replace the endearing but lacking (and often cold) studio with the New Yellow Barn, a state-of-the-art studio, more suited for the quality of its instruction and its studentsí work.